 - Tracking of Credits: Members are responsible for maintaining proof of successful completion of continuing education activities for at least 4 years from date of completion.

+- Have any questions?
 Post comments or questions on this blog or contact Design Arts Seminars, Inc.